qlanders/start/README.md

-# Start template
+# Starting template
-Start template for new project.
+Starting template for new project.
-SASS, Pug, gulp etc.
+Use SASS, Pug, gulp etc.